Kaoticz/NixConf/README.md

 ./first_setup.sh
 ```

-Reboot your system if you're installing Nix just for your user, otherwise just restart your terminal.
+After installation is complete, reboot your system if you're installing Nix just for your user, otherwise restart your terminal.

-Once installation is complete, you should explore the configuration files and change whatever you like.
+You should then explore the configuration files and change whatever you like.
 When you're ready, execute the `update.sh` script to apply the configuration files.

 ```bash
 ./update.sh